jeffknupp/blog/content/2012-02-09-starting-a-django-project-the-right-way.md

     $ python virtualenv.py --distribute env

 Now that we have a virtualenv environment, we need to _activate_ it.
-This sets up various envrionment variables to effectively bypass the system's Python install and uses our `env` one instead.
+This sets up various environment variables to effectively bypass the system's Python install and uses our `env` one instead.
 Activate like
 so: